elymatos/fn3/backup/fn3_scenarios/fn3_proposal_translated.md

 5. **Inheritance Structure**: New frames should **inherit structure from existing frames** wherever possible, unless there is strong evidence for disjunction.
 This reduces redundancy and supports a lattice or network structure in the Lexical Dimension.
 Inheritance ensures shared structure is not redefined arbitrarily and helps maintain internal coherence across the frame network..

 6. **Perspective Sensitivity**: A frame can represent a **perspective** on a situation, even if it shares event structure with others.
 Verbs like _give_ vs _receive_ show that the same event can be framed from different participant focal points.
-FN5 should distinguish such frames to reflect perspectivization as a cognitive-linguistic phenomenon.
+FN3 should distinguish such frames to reflect perspectivization as a cognitive-linguistic phenomenon.

 7. **Frame Typing**: Each frame should be typed to facilitate typological control and formal inference.
 Typing supports modular design, inheritance grouping, and automated reasoning.
 It aligns with ontological commitments (e.g. distinguishing processes from states) and with computational goals (e.g. clustering, inference).

 8. **Cognitive Embeddability**: A valid frame should be **mentally imageable**, relatable to experience, and potentially learnable by humans without explicit definition.
 This ensures cognitive adequacy.
 If a frame cannot be imagined or mentally simulated as a whole situation, it likely violates the cognitive motivations of frame semantics.

 9. **Computational Alignment**: Frame creation should follow a **structured enough process** that it can be guided or replicated (semi-)automatically by language models.
-A long-term goal of FNBr is automation.
+A long-term goal of FN3 is automation.
 Aligning the method with LLM capabilities (e.g. pattern recognition, analogy, paraphrase alignment) enables assisted frame induction and scaling.
 .
 These principles establish FN3 as a cognitively grounded, linguistically precise, and computationally usable semantic network ready for advanced tasks in AI, education, translation, and cross-cultural representation.